CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 - `snat` is the source NAT
 - `dnat` is the destination NAT
+- `protocol` is TCP, ICMP, or UDP.
+The protocol is required.
 - `out-interface` is the outbound interface for `snat` (Mellanox Spectrum-2 switches only)
 - `in-interface` is the inbound interface for `dnat` (Mellanox Spectrum-2 switches only)

-For source NAT, you can match a source IP address or both a source and destination address.
+For source NAT (`snat`), you can match a source IP address or both a source and destination address.

 **Example Commands**